kivancgnlp/Xilinx-Bitfile-Commands-Reader/README.md

-# Xilinx-Bitfile-Commands-Reader
+# Xilinx Bitfile Readback Utility

-For checking configuration and commands in the bitfile
+For checking configuration and commands in the bitfile.